Change the Exchange Mailbox Database Path for a Mailbox Database Copy

 After completing the whole process, the database copy will have a different path than the original database.
 But you can easily conclude that it is a long process when the number of database copies or database size is large.
 If there is a single error or misstep, then that may corrupt the primary database.

 There are some situations in which the Exchange database is completely inaccessible.
 Moving such a database or changing their paths may not fix the corruption issue.
-So, go for a specialized professional tool which is secure and error-free.
+So, it is recommended to go for a specialized professional tool which is secure and error-free.
+Once your EDB file is free from corruption, then it will become easier to change Exchange Database path.

-Kernel for Exchange Server recovery software which is useful for handling the corruption in Exchange database files.
-It is also a migration software which can access the database from its location and safely put it to a different Exchange Server.
+Kernel for Exchange Server recovery software is loaded with robust features that easily resolves the corruption in Exchange database files.
+It is also migration software which can access the database from its location and safely put it to a different Exchange Server.
 After database corruption, it is a wise option for you to use this software to recover the database and save data to different Exchange Server.
 You need not make any changes in the settings or any prerequisites before starting the process.
 Just use the software and Repair corrupt Exchange database instantly.